akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>“If it comes to that, Professor, we needn’t go all the way to the York Hotel.
 We can just drop in at Slater’s round the corner, and I will warrant you as good-a-lunch as you ever tasted.
 Come along now I will take no refusal.” </p>

 <p>It did not take much to persuade the Professor, and together they were soon seated at a well- appointed table in a comfortable corner.
-After lunch the Professor said to <span class="personal-name-1">Kwamankra</span>, “One 0 good turn deserves another.
-I thought I would V' ' give you a bit of a surprise, but since the mountain would not come to Mahomet, I suppose he must go to it.
+After lunch the Professor said to <span class="personal-name-1">Kwamankra</span>, “One good turn deserves another.
+I thought I would give you a bit of a surprise, but since the mountain would not come to Mahomet, I suppose he must go to it.
 The fact is, Mansa is in London, and is staying at the York Hotel with her father.”</p>

  3.